Patoski-patoski/alx-low_level_programming/0x00-hello_world/README.md

 5. Hello, printf: a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
 8. size:  a C program that prints the size of various types on the computer it is compiled and run on. a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+8.  a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error